Camium02/ICE-3111-Computer_Vision/Labs/Lab-06/README.md

 institute: School of Computer Science and Electronic Engineering, Bangor University
 ---

-# Lab 6 -- Background subtraction, motion detection, and motion estimation
+# Lab 6 -- Background subtraction and motion detection

 - (worth 25% of Assignment 2)
 - Deadline: 17/11/2021 at 23:59